 Target Quality Measures will be evaluated for the entire patient population and will not be restricted based on the patient's payor status.
 Specifically, these Measures will not be limited to the Medicare population.
+The New Health System shall submit data for the Target Quality Measures at each of the following levels: (1) individual data for each applicable NHS Entity located in Tennessee; (2) aggregate data for the applicable NHS Entities located in Tennessee; and (3) aggregate data for the entire New Health System.

 For the first year of the Affiliation, the New Health System will be required to maintain performance on the Target Quality Measures.
-For each subsequent year, the New Health System will be required to improve performance on Target Quality Measures.
+For each subsequent year, the New Health System will be required to improve performance on the Target Quality Measures, or otherwise maintain performance on the Target Quality Measures such that the New Health System's performance remains above either (i) the performance of the New Health System during the baseline year or (ii)